 Start your unlimited journey today.

-Graduates will be able to pursue an academic, research career and complete the remaining requirements for the full endorsementof practice in clinical psychology.
+Graduates may pursue an academic research career, and/or complete the remaining requirements for the full endorsement of practice in clinical psychology, as avenues to a career in:

 Psychologists investigate, assess and provide treatment and counselling to foster optimal personal, social, educational and occupational adjustment and development.